 Bit 7: DTE Description

 0 Data transfer is disabled.
-In I/O mode or idle mode, DTE is cleared to 0 where the specified number of transfers have been completed.
-(Initial value)
+In I/O mode or idle mode, DTE is cl the specified number of transfers have been completed. leared to 0 when (Initial value)

 1 Data transfer is enabled

 If DTIE is set to 1, a CPU interrupt is requested when DTE is cleared to 0.